rehierl/node-tree-outliner/3-6-0-design-7.md

 That is, because the index of the first actual content node within the section's node sequence would then not be the same for all section types.
-That is, because a section's node sequence would then always begin with the section's sectioning node, which might then followed by one or more intermediate nodes, which are then followed by the section's actual content nodes.
+That is, because a section's node sequence would then always begin with the section's sectioning node, which could then be followed by one or more intermediate data nodes (see type-2 sectioning nodes), which are then followed by the section's actual content nodes.

 <!-- ======================================================================= -->
 ## sectioning nodes

 **CLARIFICATION**
 A sectioning node does not belong to its own section:
-Consistency with regards to parent containers.
+Consistency with regards to all parent containers.

 If a sectioning node would have to be associated with its own section, then the parent container of a type-1 section, which is identical to a type-1 sectioning